A queueing model with independent arrivals, and its fluid and diffusion limits: Waiting Time and the Sample path Little's Law

 Now, using the definition of $\bar{B}$ from \eqref{busy-time-fluid} we have \( F(t)/(\m\bar{B}(t)) = 1. \) It follows that the diffusion term is equal in distribution to the following (time-changed) Brownian Motion

 This leads to expression \eqref{workload-new}.
-2. We note that \eqref{workload-diffusion} (or \eqref{workload-new}) can be interpreted as a transient Little's Law that relates the diffusion limit of the virtual waiting time with the queue length diffusion limit process.
-This result is useful because it provides a sample path relationship between the workload and current queue state, in contrast to the standard Little's Law which provides a relationship between the customer-averaged workload and the time-averaged queue lengths.
-Note that the FCLT of the workload process in a $G/GI/1$ queue (see Chapter 6 of \cite{ChYa01} for details) with arrival rate $\l$ and service rate $\m$ has the form

-where $\rho = \l/\m$ is the traffic intensity function for the $G/GI/1$ queue, and this is similar to \eqref{workload-diffusion}.
-The extra diffusion term in \eqref{workload-new} captures the variation of the workload, as the (fluid) queue transitions between various operating states (see Section \ref{sec:paths} for more details).
+2. We note that $\hat Z$ can be interpreted as a sample path Little's Law in the diffusion limit.
+This result is useful because it provides a sample path relationship between the workload and current queue state.
+Note that the FCLT of the workload process in a $G/GI/1$ queue (see Chapter 6 of \cite{ChYa01} for details) with arrival rate $\l$ and service rate $\m$ has the form \( \tilde{Z}(t) = \frac{1}{\m} \hat{Q}(t) + \sigma \mu^{1/2} (W((\rho \wedge 1) t) - W(\rho t)), \) where $\rho = \l/\m$ is the traffic intensity function for the $G/GI/1$ queue, and this is similar to $\hat Z$.
+The extra diffusion term in \eqref{workload-new} captures the variation of the workload, as the (fluid) queue transitions between various operating states (see Section \ref{sec:paths} for more details on these states).
 3. Another interpretation of the term $\sigma \m^{1/2} W(\bar{Q}(t)/\m)$ is that it is in fact the diffusion limit to the service backlog at time $t$, and the variation in the backlog at each point in time is captured in the term $\hat{Q}/\m$.
-Suppose that $F(t) < \mu t$ then the fluid queue length process is zero and the server will idle, and the zero state is recurrent for the queue length process.
-The workload in the system (for most of the time when $F(t) < \mu t$) should be 0.
-On the other hand if $F(t) = \mu t$, whence the fluid queue length will be zero again but the server is not idle, it is reasonable to expect that the virtual waiting time is zero for an arrival at time $t$.
-However, there is a non-zero probability of the queue being backlogged at time $t$, and this fact is captured in the term $\frac{1}{\m} \hat{Q}/\mu$.
-We discuss the various operating regimes mentioned here in greater detail in the next section.
+Suppose that $f(t) < \mu $ then the fluid queue length process is zero and the server will idle, and the zero state is recurrent for the queue length process.
+The workload in the system (for most of the time when $f(t) < \mu $) should be 0.
+On the other hand if $F(t) = \mu t$, so that the fluid queue length is zero but the server does not idle, it is reasonable to expect that the virtual waiting time is zero for an arrival at time $t$.
+However, there is a non-zero probability of the queue being backlogged at time $t$, and this fact is captured in the term $\hat{Q}/\mu$.